MrDmitry/aidenhale.dev/web/data/work/10g_docker_images_in_production/README.md

 ## Limitations

 Editor integration was a bit tricky.
-With VMs it's straighforward - you just settle on working from the VM.
+With VMs it's straightforward - you just settle on working from the VM.
 With Docker you want some flexibility.
 There are suggested approaches for [VSCode](https://code.visualstudio.com/docs/devcontainers/containers) and [Neovim](https://github.com/jamestthompson3/nvim-remote-containers) but they are tricky to set up if you want to share your host configuration.

-Alternatively you could create a local shim image that would install the editor of your liking inside the Docker image, as well as any additional tools it needs (e.g. LSP) and reuse your host configuration for persistency.
+Alternatively you could create a local shim image that would install the editor of your liking inside the Docker image, as well as any additional tools it needs (e.g. LSP) and reuse your host configuration for persistence.
 This is also a bit clunky since you need to make sure that everything relevant is mounted to your container and that your container will not contaminate your plugins with container-specific paths (e.g. your swap history, plugin-specific caches, etc).